 Elle est bien comme élève!
 (She is good as a student).

-Here, the object is good as a pen and not in a generic sense like it works well and isn’t spoilt.
-The result that it produces is good.
+Here, the object is that she’s good as a student and not in a generic sense.

 Let’s take another example of Croire (to believe):